Escrow Wallet

 - Asset to borrow or lend: USDC (fixed)

 - LTV (Loan-to-Value): Adjust via slider.
 The borrowed amount and LTV are linked: changing one updates the other.
+For NFT collateral, the LTV slider uses the collection floor price as the reference value.

 - APR (borrower) / APY (lender): Set the rate.